nanoporetech/tombo/docs/plotting.rst

 ----

-It is also possible to compute and plot validation results on a per-read basis from a Tombo per-read statistics file.
-Along with ROC and precision-recall curves, this command also plots a distribution of test statistics for motif-matching and non-motif-matching sites for each motif provided (see figure below).
+For the per-read ROC plots, along with ROC and precision-recall curves these commands plot a distribution of test statistics for motif-matching and non-motif-matching sites for each motif provided (see figure below).
 These plots can be very useful in picking a ``--single-read-threshold`` for use in either the ``detect_modifications`` or ``aggregate_per_read_stats`` commands.

 .. code-block:: bash